 Localizing product or marketing content late in the development cycle can be challenging because late-stage changes are difficult to manage.
 Planning for internationalization from the start significantly reduces both localization cost and time to market.

 The localization industry runs on efficiency: accurate translations, competitive pricing, on-time delivery.
 But efficiency alone isn’t enough to solve the challenges businesses face when going global.

 Companies need a partnership that goes far beyond delivering efficient translations and strategizes for brand-experience.
 When localization is carried out thoughtfully, in the context of your business and marketing goals, you’ll have not only a more effective end product, but a cost-effective investment in your long-term international growth.

 Business leaders don’t care about the number of words translated.
 They care about results.
 Yet the localization industry is more likely to report on words, deadlines, and accuracy.

-The main takeaways going into 2020?
+The main takeaways for 2020?
+Empathy and value are crucial when responding to COVID-19.
 Corporate social responsibility and purpose-driven business practices are increasingly important to consumers.
 Account for zero-click search in your optimization strategy.
-Combine creative design know-how with local market insights.
+Combine creative design know-how with local market insights into consumer behavior and expectations.
 And look for a localization partner who knows how to blend marketing and localization best practices.

 Need help with a new project, or have a global marketing idea for 2020 you want to bounce off us?
 We’d love to hear from you.
 Get in touch.